Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ---
 title: Heartbeat Plugin
 summary: Use the Heartbeat plugin to monitor the health of the endpoints
-reviewed: 2016-10-06
+reviewed: 2016-11-15
+component: Heartbeats
 tags:
  - ServiceControl
  - Heartbeat
 related:
  - servicepulse/intro-endpoints-heartbeats
 redirects:
  - servicecontrol/heartbeat-configuration
 ---

 The Heartbeat plugin enables endpoint health monitoring in ServicePulse.
 It sends heartbeat messages from the endpoint to the ServiceControl queue.
 These messages are sent every 10 seconds (by default).